olebole/irafdoc/doc/nttools.texpand.rst

   This task can also be used to process more than one table by using file name templates for the 'input' and 'output' parameters instead of file names.
-  Because processing each table takes a relatively long time, the parameter 'verbose' can be set to <tt>"yes"</tt> so that the name of each table will be displayed when it is processed.
+  Because processing each table takes a relatively long time, the parameter 'verbose' can be set to <span style="font-family: monospace;">"yes"</span> so that the name of each table will be displayed when it is processed.
   </p>
   <!-- EndSection:   'DESCRIPTION' -->